 The default auditable events for SIMP were developed based on several industry best practices including those from the SCAP Security Guide and several government configuration guides.
 The suggested rules by those guides were fine-tuned so the audit daemon would not fill logs with useless records or reduce performance.
 These guides should be referenced for a detailed explanation of why rules are applied.
 Additional justification can be found in the comments of the SIMP audit rules found in the appendix of this guide.
-[AU-2: AUDIT EVENTS]
+[AU-2 : AUDIT EVENTS]

 The SIMP development team reviews every release of the major security guides for updated auditable events suggestions.
 Each of those suggestions is reviewed and applied if deemed applicable.
-[AU-2 (3): REVIEWS AND UPDATES]
+[AU-2 (3) : REVIEWS AND UPDATES]

 Privileged commands are audited as part of the SIMP auditing configuration.
 This is accomplished by monitoring sudo commands with auditd.
-The output of session interaction for administrators that use sudosh are also logged.
-Each sudosh session can be reviewed using sudosh-replay and are also sent to rsyslog.
-[AU-2 (4): PRIVILEGED FUNCTIONS]
+The output of session interaction for administrative login shells is also collected using Tlog.
+Tlog session recordings are sent to Syslog for further processing.
+[AU-2(4): PRIVILEGED FUNCTIONS]

-Audit records capture the following information [AU-3: CONTENT OF AUDIT RECORDS]:
+Audit records capture the following information [AU-3 : CONTENT OF AUDIT RECORDS]:

-- · Date and Time
+- Date and Time

 - UID and GID of the user performing the action

 - Command

 - Event ID

 - Key

 - Node Hostname/IP Address

-- · Login Session ID
+- Login Session ID

 - Executable